Waterloo Park Circuit

 I would really like to see the Bandshell restored, complete with its Canada Centennial marker, and opened up for concerts, both formal and informal (jamming, Irish sessions, etc).
 A shade covering would help, and I understand a design was submitted for this, once.
 The hill provides a natural amphitheatre, which used to be widely used in the Sounds of Summer festival.

-kae about 2 years ago
+kae almost 3 years ago

 Hello!
 It would be beneficial to include details on the pros/cons of each pathway type.
 Stating the options without providing engineering/usage details/limitations of each does not allow for a thoughtful consideration or selection.
 How will snowclearing work on each path type?
 Is it accessible for all mobilities/users?
 What is the longevity / ease of repair of each type?